Education Benefits for Dependent Children

 Benefits for dependent children of regular full-time staff to attend another institution may be in effect if you fulfill service and salary criteria.
 To be eligible for the Other Institutions Program, the employee must have been hired by 09/01/1994 or have accepted in writing an offer of employment by 09/01/1994.
 If hired before 09/01/1989, your annual salary must currently be at least $17,500 to qualify for the Other Institutions Program.
 If hired between 09/01/1989 – 08/31/1994, your annual salary must currently be at least $40,000 to qualify for the Other Institutions Program.

 Dependent children of employees meeting the Other Institutions eligibility criteria are eligible for a scholarship covering tuition up to a maximum of the in-state, full-time College of Arts & Science (CAS) undergraduate tuition for two terms per year for a maximum of four academic years or 8 terms.
-Download the Staff Education Benefits at Other Institutions Form (PDF).
+Please click here to access the Other institutions Determination of Eligibility Form.

 The Staff Education Benefits at Other Insititutions Form should be completed on an annual basis for eligible dependent children who wish to receive edcuation benefits at institutions other than the University of Pittsburgh.
 Staff members should complete the first section of the form, and return it to the Benefits Department at the address below for approval: